Audio Visual: Additional Information & Troubleshooting

 - There is a limited AV loans service available from the Library circulation desk.

-Use of facilities for non teaching activities must be booked by contacting Student Services.
-Support is available by prior arrangement.
-Contact Stuart Kent x73482.
-Conditions apply.
+Use of facilities for non-teaching activities must be booked by contacting Student Services.
+Support is also available by prior arrangement and must be requested with the room booking.

-AVMM have a limited number of Display adapters for Apple devices (Mac, iPhone, iPad etc) available for loan by staff on a class by class basis.
-Collect and return via the AV front counter.
+Service Desk has a limited number of Display adapters for Apple devices (Mac Laptop, iPhone, iPad etc), available for loan by staff on a class-by-class basis.
+Please contact the Service Desk for further enquiries.

 Nothing is 100% reliable.
-If your class depends on a PowerPoint or Word presentation, there are two back-up choices:
+If your class depends on a PowerPoint or Word presentation, there are a few back-up choices:

 For PC users - If you get an image on the laptop screen but not on the projector, check the following: